 Industrial production in Japan rose by 6.2 percent month-over-month in June 2021, beating market expectations of 5 percent and reversing from a final 6.5 percent fall a month earlier, a preliminary figure showed.
 This was the strongest pace of expansion in industrial output since July 2020, boosted by a strong economic recovery following an acceleration in the COVID-19 vaccination drive.
 Industries that mainly contributed to the rise were motor vehicles (22.6 percent vs -19.4 percent in May), production machinery (8.9 percent vs -6 percent), and electronic parts and devices(3.9 percent vs -0.2 percent). source: Ministry of Economy Trade & Industry (METI)

 Industrial Production Mom in Japan averaged 0.39 percent from 1953 until 2021, reaching an all time high of 6.90 percent in July of 2020 and a record low of -16.50 percent in March of 2011.
 This page provides the latest reported value for - Japan Industrial Production MoM - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Japan Industrial Production MoM - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-Industrial Production Mom in Japan is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production Mom in Japan to stand at -0.30 in 12 months time.
-In the long-term, the Japan Industrial Production MoM is projected to trend around 0.10 percent in 2020, according to our econometric models.
+Industrial Production Mom in Japan is expected to be 1.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Japan Industrial Production MoM is projected to trend around 1.10 percent in 2022 and 0.10 percent in 2023, according to our econometric models.